GrigorisPapapostolou/movie_store_django/README.md

 - See all available movies based on given category / query
 - See details for a specific movie
 - Rent a movie
-- Return and return a movie
+- Return and pay a movie

 ## Set Up
-It is required to have installed the docker-compose and a clone of the project in order to test the api:
+It is required to have installed the **docker-compose** and a clone of the github repo in order to test the api:

 1. Go to the project directory and execute the following statement in the cmd: